bfh/moodle-tiny_multilang2/README.md

       tags contained in the text but not marked as such (because of the setting being disabled).
-- In Site administration -> Plugins -> Text editors the label for this plugin settings uses noe the same language key as the plugin name itself (the "settings" suffix vanished).
+- In Site administration -> Plugins -> Text editors the label for this plugin settings uses now the same language key as the plugin name itself (the "settings" suffix vanished).
+- Add ci workflow for Moodle 4.3 and adapt behat test that used the source view of TinyMCE.

 ### 1.0